proofengineering/coqhammer/README.md

 installed.
 More information about provers is provided below.

-The plugin has been tested on Linux and MacOS X. On MacOS X you need grep available in the path.
-You also need the GNU C and C++ compilers (gcc and g++) available in the path for installation to succeed.
+The plugin has been tested on Linux and MacOS X. On MacOS X you need `grep` available in the path.
+You also need the GNU C and C++ compilers (`gcc` and `g++`) available in the PATH for installation to succeed.

-The command 'make install' will try to install the 'predict' program into the directory specified by the COQBIN environment variable.
+The command 'make install' will try to install the `predict` program into the directory specified by the `COQBIN` environment variable.
 If this variable is not set then a binary directory is guessed basing on the Coq library directory.